A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

+with $p$ repetitions of alternating cost layers, $U_C(\gamma_i)=e^{-i\gamma_i \Ham_C}$, and mixing layers, $U_B(\beta_i)=e^{-i\beta_i \Ham_B}$.
+Note that alternating the cost layers with the mixer layers allows enlarging the space of quantum states that can be generated with the circuit (since a circuit consisting of only cost layers is equivalent to a circuit with only one parameterized cost layer).
+The layers of QAOA correspond to the trotterized segments of the time evolution operator associated to the adiabatic evolution $\hat{H}(s)=(1-s)H_B + s H_C$, $s\in [0,1]$.
+The initial QAOA state $\ket{\psi_0}$ is set as the ground state of the initial Hamiltonian $H_B$ (e.g., $\ket{\psi_0}=H^{\otimes n} \ket{0}$ if $\Ham_B = -\sum_i\paull{x}{i}$) so that the adiabatic process evolves to the ground state of the problem Hamiltonian $H_C$. }

 A fundamental ingredient for QAOA is the parameter $p$ in~\autoref{eq:qaoa_ansatz} since it regulates the precision of the approximate solution.
-Growing $p$ means reducing the \quotes{distance} from the optimal solution, however, for large $p$ decoherence starts to play a significant role in the computation since the ansatz will contain more gates.
-We refer the reader to the original paper~\citep{farhi2014quantum} for a full discussion about the impact of the $p$ parameter and for QAOA in general.
+Growing $p$ means reducing the \quotes{distance} from the optimal solution. \h{However, for large $p$, decoherence starts} to play a significant role in the computation since the ansatz will contain more gates.
+We recommend the reader the original paper~\citep{farhi2014quantum} for a \h{complete} discussion about the impact of the $p$ parameter and QAOA in general.

-In the next two sections, we move to the topics of QPs and QNNs.
-Differently from what happens in classical learning approaches, quantum ansatz are typically specialized to build perceptrons or to represent an entire network.
+In the \h{following} two sections, we move to the topics of QPs and QNNs. \h{Unlike} classical learning approaches, quantum \h{ansatzes} are typically specialized to build perceptrons or represent an entire network.
 From such an observation, we first delve deep into the QPs and then to full QNNs proposals.